 You would not hear about many urology MIPS reporting consulting firms, so it becomes more crucial to rely only on professionals in this regard, and here we are!
 We, as your MIPS Qualified Registry, can manage your administrative load and will submit appropriate measures for high payment incentives.

 Understanding the MIPS data submission process can be quite confusing.
-Moreover, the selection of the right MIPS Quality measures is another challenge that stresses out urologists.
+Moreover, the selection of the right Quality measures is another challenge that stresses out urologists.
 One mistake that they make is a shift from measure to measure to maximize their performance score.
-But it can also add to data redundancy.
+But it can also lead to data redundancy.
 You do not have to do it.
 QPP MIPS consultants can take full responsibility for this process and enable you to focus on your primary tasks without worrying about the MIPS reporting.

 - We keep you updated and aligned with your goals